About Universal Ratings

 - The global financial system

 With all likelihood the key characteristic of our Resistance to Shock rating is that it provides a measure of the state of health of the structural aspects of a business or a portfolio.
 Structure is of paramount importance.
 To understand a system, to really understand how it functions, means to understand its structure.
-Structure is functionality.
-Structure is also information.
-A stable business has a stable structure.
-It is structure that reacts to shocks, not just data or Balance Sheets.

 How It Works